DFreds/dfreds-module-docs/docs/developers/lib-ui-extender/index.md

 - Easily add new scene controls to any layer controls (token, tiles, drawings, walls, etc.)
 - Easily add new HUD controls to tokens, tiles, or drawings
+- Fully typed library included in repository for Typescript projects

 ## Usage